Introduction

 Everything is tentative and subject to change

-I have created an anonymous feedback poll on Moodle.
+I will an anonymous feedback poll on Moodle.
 Please use this to anonymously share any feedback.

 Share any changes you want me to make in the course, at any point in the semester.
 You can submit multiple times over the span of the semester.